synopsys-sig/synopsys-extension/README.md

 Configure sensitive data like usernames, passwords and URLs using pipeline variables.

-Push those changes and Agent will pick up the job and initiate the pipeline.
+Push those changes and agent will pick up the job and initiate the pipeline.

 ```yaml
 trigger: